PIAsimoV/projet_ia/README.md

 # PIAsimoV - Deep-learning through Vision on RaspBerry PI

-**PIAsimoV** is a free, open-source project made by a small group of students as part of their training at the french engineering school **I.N.S.A Centre-Val-de-Loire**.
+**PIAsimoV** is a free, open-source project made by a small group of students as part of their course at the french engineering school **INSA Centre-Val-de-Loire**.

-This project was intended to analyse how well the a RaspBerry PI could perform a deep-learning work without any GPU.
+This project was intended to show how a RaspBerry PI performs with deep-learning without any GPU.
 One is warned **not** to expect fluidity and performances, for the PI3 still has **limited** hardware performance.

 **PIAsimoV IS CURRENTLY NO LONGER ACTIVE.
 WE DO NOT GUARENTEE ANY ANSWERS TO ANY QUESTIONS OR REQUESTS**
 ## Ressources and references

-We gladly thank these projects which ressources and documentation were useful for producing our work :
+We greatly thanks these projects which ressources and documentation were very useful for our work :

 * [BVLC/Caffenet framework for deep-learning](https://github.com/BVLC/caffe)
 * [Darknet/YOLO CNN project](https://github.com/pjreddie/darknet)